karlicoss/cachew/README.md

 TLDR: cachew lets you **cache function calls** into an sqlite database on your disk in a matter of **single decorator** (similar to [functools.lru_cache](https://docs.python.org/3/library/functools.html#functools.lru_cache)).
 The difference from `functools.lru_cache` is that cached data is persisted between program runs, so next time you call your function, it will only be a matter of reading from the cache.
 Cache is **invalidated automatically** if your function's arguments change, so you don't have to think about maintaining it.

-In order to be cacheable, your function needs to return (an [Iterator](https://docs.python.org/3/library/typing.html#typing.Iterator), that is a generator, tuple or list) of simple data types:
+In order to be cacheable, your function needs to return a simple data type, or an [Iterator](https://docs.python.org/3/library/typing.html#typing.Iterator) over such types.

-- primitive types: `str`/`int`/`float`/`datetime`
+A simple type is defined as:

+- primitive: `str`/`int`/`float`/`bool`
-- JSON-like types
+- JSON-like types (`dict`/`list`/`tuple`)
+- `datetime`
 - `Exception` (useful for [error handling](https://beepb00p.xyz/mypy-error-handling.html#kiss) )
 - [NamedTuples](https://docs.python.org/3/library/typing.html#typing.NamedTuple)
 - [dataclasses](https://docs.python.org/3/library/dataclasses.html)

 That allows to **automatically infer schema from type hints** ([PEP 526](https://www.python.org/dev/peps/pep-0526)) and not think about serializing/deserializing.
+Thanks to type hints, you don't need to annotate your classes with any special decorators, inherit from some special base classes, etc., as it's often the case for serialization libraries.

 ## Motivation